TALK TO SALES

 What is an RTO policy?

-An RTO policy is an organized strategy for bringing employees back to their company’s physical location.
+An RTO policy is an organized strategy for bringing employees back to their company’s physical office location.
 Some organizations may already have an RTO policy for employees on medical or parental leave.
-However, RTO policies have become more widespread after the COVID-19 pandemic compelled many companies to adopt remote work policies.
+But, RTO policies have become more popular after the COVID-19 pandemic compelled many companies to adopt remote work policies.

 The three most popular methods of returning to work are the following:

-• Optional RTO: With optional RTO, you can give your employees a choice on whether or not they want to return to the office.
-If your business needs allow it, employees that want to work in the office can do so, while those that don’t want to can stay remote.
+• Optional RTO: With optional RTO, you can give your employees a choice on whether they want to return to the office.
+If your business needs allow it, employees who wish to work in the office can do so, while those who don’t want to can stay remote.

-• Hybrid RTO: The hybrid work policy is the most popular RTO model.
-With this policy, employees work in-office a few days per week and work from home the rest of the week.
+• Hybrid RTO: The hybrid work policy is the most popular RTO model because it offers flexibility and onsite collaboration opportunities.
+With this policy, employees work in the office a few days per week and work from home the rest of the week.
 Employers typically mandate which days employees should be in the office.
-However, hybrid remains popular because it offers flexibility and onsite collaboration opportunities.

 • Full-time RTO: This policy has the least amount of flexibility for employees.
 But depending on your industry, it may be unavoidable.
 For example, if you’re in the manufacturing or healthcare industry, full-time RTO could be the only option to meet your business needs.